 The root causes of government inefficiency and ineffectiveness before the reforms were perceived to be twofold: a failure to specify the government agencies’ objectives, and confusion over roles between politicians and public servants and within public agencies.
 Part of the objectives was also in managing public net worth by increasing transparency through publishing government activities.

-Hence, while reforming public financial management, the government’s fiscal objectives were stated very clearly in the Fiscal Responsibility Act 1994 and later incorporated to the Public Finance Act 1989:
+Hence, while reforming public financial management, the government’s fiscal objectives were stated very clearly in the Public Finance Act 1989 and later incorporated into the Fiscal Responsibility Act 1994:

 - The government must run operating surpluses until debt falls to sustainable levels